| |

 Instructions

-- Up the aromatic flavor: Add in the remaning ingredients; paprika, vegetable spice, salt & pepper, and tomato paste.
+• Add aromatic flavor: Add in the remaning ingredients; paprika, salt & pepper, vegetable spice and tomato paste and mix together, cook for a 2-3 minutes on medium-heat.

-- Key ingredients: Add the beans, braai sauce, and beef stock.
+• Key ingredients: Add the beans, and beef stock.
 Stir everything in together, taste for seasoning.
+Now add the braai sauce (BBQ sauce) and the roughly diced bacon, cover the Dutch-oven/pot and bring it to a boil on high-heat.

-- Meanwhile fry or air fry the remaining bacon.
-You can also place it in a sheet pan and bake it at the same time as the beans.
-If you place the bacon in the oven for the last 15 minutes of the beans cooking, remove the bean pot, leave it covered.
-Turn the stove to grill, lift the rack up one level and place the bacon sheet on to grill for 5 minutes or until as crispy as you want it.
+• Fry the bacon: Meanwhile fry or air fry the remaining strips of bacon.
+You can also place it in a sheet pan and bake it at the same time as the beans are in the oven.
+If you place the bacon in the oven for the last 15 minutes of the beans cooking, remove the bean pot, leave it covered and set it aside.
+Turn the stove to grill, lift the rack up one level and place the bacon sheet on to grill (broil) for 5 minutes or until as crispy as you want it.
 Watch the grill, it burns quickly!

-- Place the bacon on a board and chop if preferred.
-Place it in the Dutch oven over the bean sauce and serve with fresh parsley.
+• Chop the cooked bacon: Place the bacon on a board and chop if preferred.
+Place it in the Dutch oven over the bean sauce and serve with freshly chopped parsley.

-- A squeeze of fresh lemon and a little sea salt is suggested to awaken the taste buds!
+• Carve & Serve: A squeeze of fresh lemon and a little sea salt is suggested to awaken the taste buds!
+Serve and enjoy.

 Notes